 Please upload a scanned copy or electronic PDF of the unofficial transcript for every college you have attended to the online application.
 If you are ready to provide official documents electronically at this point, then you can have them sent to ZicklinGradAdmissions@baruch.cuny.edu (via a secure service such as Scrip-Safe or National ClearingHouse.)

-- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years, (2) study abroad programs, or (3) transcripts from institutions where you took and transferred in 10 credits or less into your final degree program
+- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years or (2) study abroad programs.

 - International Applicants: If you are applying with a degree from outside the United States, please visit our International Applicants page to see whether you need to have your transcript evaluated by an outside agency.